 When developing email marketing tracks, there are a few design and copywriting elements that marketers should be mindful of.
-Below are a list of these tactics:
+Below are some of these tactics.

-- Imagery: To quote a fellow inbound marketer Amanda Sibley, the brain comprehends images 60,000 times faster than text.
-So by using images that reinforce your copy you more quickly deliver your message to your intended audience.
+To quote a fellow inbound marketerAmanda Sibley, the brain comprehends images 60,000 times faster than text.
+By using images that reinforce your copy, you more quickly deliver your message to your intended audience.

-- Social Integration: As marketers we want our readers to be sharing our content with their network and the best way to facilitate this is by incorporating social media sharing links into your emails.
+As marketers, we want our readers to be sharing our content with their network.
+The best way to facilitate this is by incorporating social media sharing links into your emails.

-- CTA: To effectively move leads further into the sales funnel you need educate them on your product or service.
-The way to educate them is to have them consume your content: whether that content be: ebooks, webinars, case studies, slideshows, or videos.
+To effectively move leads further into the sales funnel, you need to educate them on your product or service.
+The way to educate them is to have them consume your content — whether that content is ebooks, webinars, case studies, slideshows, or videos.

-ConclusionEmail marketing, while not the sexiest of marketing tactics, is still one of the most effective in moving leads efficiently through the sales funnel.
-If you manage a large database of leads at all different stages of the buying cycle implement a marketing automation software application for your business.
-Then build out marketing tracks and start engaging in relevant conversations at scale.
+Email marketing is still one of the most effective in moving leads efficiently through the sales funnel.
+If you manage a large database of leads at all different stages of the buying cycle, implement a marketing automation software application for your business.
+Then, build out marketing tracks and start engaging in relevant conversations at scale.

 Finally, remember the basics of creating a great email: Add an engaging subject line, concise, and relevant images, integrated social links, and provide a next step for readers.
 Implement these tactics, and you will see your email lead engagement take off!